-Feel like you’re doing a balancing act every time you go to use the bathroom?
-Well, that moving target toilet is no laughing matter.
-“A wobbly toilet or sponginess in any floor can indicate rotting sub-flooring, another expensive repair depending on the extent of the rot,” says Davis.
+Feel like you're doing a balancing act every time you go to use the bathroom?
+Well, that moving target of a toilet is no laughing matter.
+"A wobbly toilet or sponginess in any floor can indicate rotting sub-flooring, another expensive repair, depending on the extent of the rot," Davis says.

 Your floorboards feel bouncy.